Customized Hair Growth Kit - 60% OFF get started

 • Hispanic women have a higher incidence of hair loss compared to non-Hispanic White women.

-• In Asian populations, Male Pattern Hair Loss (MPHL) and Female Pattern Hair Loss (FPHL) are common, affecting up to 73% of the general population.
+• Male-pattern hair Loss (MPHL) and Female-pattern Hair Loss (FPHL) are common in Asian populations, affecting up to 73% of the general population.

 • Japanese men typically develop androgenetic alopecia about ten years later than European men.